rpless/Fixing-CMD/README.md

 So you have to install Git via the installer from [Git SCM](http://git-scm.com/).
 When you install it write over the windows command prompt.
 Its the last option in the list.
 Also choose checkout as-is and commit as-is.

-##Bash
-Because we need a real shell.
-So Git for windows ships with Bash.
-Are you thinking what I'm thinking?
-Go into ConsoleZ's settings (ctrl+s) and set the shell to be bash.
-It can be found under %GIT_HOME%\bin.
-Now restart your shell and you'll being running bash.